Adam-Lechnos/windows-enforcer/README.md

   * Will continue to alert until replaced with a non-expiring cert.
 All cert options should be identical, such as Subject, CN, and SAN.
   * Once the expiry is 14 days or less automatic replacements will occur.
 These expiring certs will be removed and then added during the 14-day window.
 * Last runs for any host is not reported back for more than 21 days.
 Last runs may be monitored by checking the parent NAS drive `Z`, checking the filename of the hostname corresponding to the last run check.
 Simply open the file to check the last date and time of the most recent enforcement run.
+* The `enforce-checker.sh` produces a log file in `windows_enforcer\last_run_enforce-checker.txt`.
+The log file is overwritten by every run of the process.

+#### Checking last runs
+The Last Run Checker is presents a list of all hosts with their last First Run Enforcement Check runs.
+The same files parsed by the tools are also used by the Enforcement Checker to produce email alerts for each host that did not incur a run in 21 days or more.
+These emails are sent with a unified attachment of all other issues detected by the Enforcement Checker.
+The Last Run Checker tool may only be executed on the NAS device and not on the clients-side and are excluded from the enforcement's copy process.

+* To use the tool, execute the following command from shell directly on the NAS: `Z:\<NAS HOST>\<PARENT DIRECTORY>\last-runs-check.sh`
+* The suite of files outputted by every host and parsed by the tool is located at `Z:\<NAS HOST>\damo_net_last-runs`
+* Logs are overwritten by every host with a timestamp indicating the last run time and date.